galaxyproject/training-material/topics/dev/tutorials/core-contributing/tutorial.md

 {% include topics/dev/tutorials/core-contributing/menu.js_diff.md %}

-The next piece of this plumbing is to respond to this route the analysis router.
+The next piece of this plumbing is to respond to this route in the analysis router.
 The analysis router maps URLs to UI components to render.